 Completed applications should be submitted to Drew McGowan, Associate Director of Governance & Risk, by emailing drew.mcgowan@cityofglasgowcollege.ac.uk You will receive an acknowledgement of your application within 48 hours.
-The closing date for submitting applications is Sunday 14 April 2024.
+The closing date for submitting applications is Wednesday 2 April 2025 (at midnight).